DevExpress-Examples/devextreme-getting-started-with-gantt/README.md

 <!-- default badges end -->
 # DevExtreme Gantt - Getting Started

-This repository stores code examples of the Gantt component for the [Getting Started with Gantt](https://js.devexpress.com/Documentation/Guide/UI_Components/Gantt/Getting_Started_with_Gantt/) tutorial.
-The Gantt component displays the task flow and dependencies between tasks.
-This tutorial shows how to add the Gantt to a page, bind it to data, and configure its core features.
+This repository stores code examples for the following documentation article: [Getting Started with DevExtreme Gantt Component](https://js.devexpress.com/Documentation/Guide/UI_Components/Gantt/Getting_Started_with_Gantt/).
+The tutorial shows how you can add a Gantt to a page, bind it to data, and configure its core features.
+Upon completion, the component displays a task flow with dependencies between tasks.

 <div align="center"><img src="./getting-started-with-gantt.png" /></div>